 Length of Time to Complete Program

 Unless otherwise specified, the master’s degree, certificate, or certification program must be completed within six continuous academic years following the date of first enrollment as a matriculated student at Georgian Court.
 (The six years does not include an official leave of absence.)
-In rare and compelling circumstances, an extension of one year may be requested by a degree candidate to complete her or his program.
+In rare and compelling circumstances, an extension of one year may be requested by a degree candidate to complete their program.
 This request may be granted only once upon approval by the provost.
 Only graduate courses taken within the five years prior to acceptance into the current graduate program will be applicable to the program requirements.

 Note: If New Jersey regulations or policies change regarding preparation or requirements for certification or licensure during the six-year period, the state’s policy will prevail and may result in the need for a continuously enrolled student to take additional courses to complete a program.

 Graduate Thesis Continuation Policy

 This policy does not apply to students in programs in the School of Education.
 With the permission of the instructor, a student who does not finish their graduate internship, thesis, or research course in the allotted time period may register for a graduate continuation course in order to complete course requirements.
 The graduate continuation course, designated GRCONT, will have a flat fee assigned.
 The student will have up to one calendar year to complete the graduate internship/thesis/research continuation.
 The student is required to enroll on a semester basis for the graduate continuation course.
 Should the student not complete course requirements within the required time frame, a grade of F will be assigned to the course.

 Transcript requests can be made online.
 There is a fee per transcript.
 Transcripts are processed in the order in which they are received within five working days.
 The Office of the Registrar is not able to issue transcripts immediately upon request.
 The online request form is available on the Office of the Registrar’s web page at http://www.georgian.edu.